rackerlabs/support-how-to/content/managed-operations/upgrade-to-the-managed-operations-service-level.md

 5. In the pop-up window, click **Request Upgrade**.

-6. On the Confirm Managed Operations Upgrade page, read the information provided.
+6. On the **Confirm Managed Operations Upgrade** page, read the information provided.
 Open the **Terms of Service** link and read the terms of service.

 7. If you agree to the terms, select both check boxes, and then click **Request Upgrade**.

-    A confirmation of your upgrade is displayed on the screen.
+    A confirmation of your upgrade displays on the screen.

 **Note:** You will see the changes in effect the next time you log in.